syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 If not, the following problems will occur.

 * If the position of the SfListView is not in a view while loading inside the StackLayout with more than one children, then SfListView will not be loaded.
 Because the StackLayout passes the height for the `SfListView` as 1.
-* Sticky Header and  Sticky Group Header changed to scrollable and the empty space remains after the `SfListView` items, when the device orientation is changed to `Horizontal`.
-Because the total extend is set to the ScrollView in Horizontal Orientation.
+* Stickyheader and  stickygroupheader changed to scrollable and the empty space remains after the `SfListView` items, when the device orientation is changed to horizontal.
+Because the total extend is set to the ScrollView in horizontal orientation.
 * When loading SfListView inside the `Grid` with row definition as `Auto` in UWP, Grid passes the height for the SfListView to be `1`.

 In the following sample, ScrollView height is set into the `HeightRequest` of SfListView.